Mauricio Geraud M.

 Because it was such a success, they decided that for a handful of the following months we would be partially absorbed into their ranks.
 Within, I was an interim PO/PM lead for a new lesson scheduling web-app, where I was an essential part of the prototype design, user research, user story creation, prioritization and alignment.
 I was also commissioned to draft an Agile adoption initiative, which implementation was ultimately postponed as the company was, in their own simple words: «not mature enough to take that road yet».
-I do need to say that, besides the fact I am held by an NDA/NCA, I do have to balance things out and show just enough to make the point, but also be respectful about any confidentiality requests.
+Anyway, shortly there after the whole thing was halted for budgetary reasons.

 Here’s what my BairesDev Boss has to say about what I did over there.
 If you want to skip the reading the whole thing, the short of it is: «in my 35 year career as a project manager, Mauricio is the probably the best Product Manager I have ever had the pleasure to have worked with.»